 Moreover, the addition of the Power Query tools as an integral part of Excel within the Get & Transform group of the Data ribbon tab not only extends the ability to process more data but cope with the excess burden.
 The Get & Transform in Excel and the Power Query add-in includes some new or improved Data Transformation features, as well.

-Get & Transform in Excel
+Get and Transform feature in Microsoft Excel

 Option to set credentials at the server level